Protect Your Microbiome, so It Can Protect YOU!

 - They help to protect you against dangerous bacteria that invade their turf.

 - They help to teach your immune system when to stand down.
-This is crucial, because an over-active immune system can cause inflammation and autoimmune disease.
+This is crucial, because an over-active immune system can cause over-active immune system can cause health issues.

 - They help to keep you happy.
 Did you know that 95% of the “brain” chemical serotonin, which plays a big role in your mood, is actually produced by your gut bacteria?